The History Of The Orthotic And Prosthetic Professions

 By providing a national forum for developing educational and scientific programs, ethical standards and building better relationships with other health and rehabilitation practitioners, the national organization (since renamed the American Orthotic & Prosthetic Association) shepherded a transformation of practitioners from craftsmen to skilled clinicians providing direct care to patients.
 In 1948, the formation of the American Board for Certification in Orthotics and Prosthetics (ABC) set minimum standards for practitioner education and experience and testing their clinical knowledge.

 The large number of American casualties in World War II and the polio epidemic of the 1950s greatly increased the need for orthotic and prosthetic care in America and with it the need for formalized education programs and scientific research.
 An explosion of innovation followed, accompanied by creation of university-based orthotic and prosthetic training programs.
 In 1970, the American Academy of Orthotists and Prosthetists was established to further the scientific and educational attainments of O&P practitioners.

 Increased demand for O&P services led to improved technology in components, materials and clinical skills beginning in the 1960s.
 Particularly noteworthy was the introduction of composite materials such as fiberglass and high-temperature thermoplastics in the 1970s.

-Accelerated innovation in orthotic and prosthetic design has continued into the 21st century, driven by increased worldwide demand, microprocessor technology and government programs to provide top-quality prostheses and orthoses for military casualties of U.S. campaigns in Iraq and Afghanistan.
+Accelerated innovation in orthotic and prosthetic assembly has continued into the 21st century, driven by increased worldwide demand, microprocessor technology and government programs to provide top-quality prostheses and orthoses for military casualties of U.S. campaigns in Iraq and Afghanistan.
 Though still in their infancy, powered prosthetic limbs and electric orthoses promise to be the “next big thing” in our field; many other exciting concepts are also on the drawing board.